-We have lots of ongoing projects, all of which are triaged and planned either for this or upcoming quarters.
-As it goes, you can only do so much at one point in time.
-Specifically, a lot of what we have on the drawing board surrounds loans servicing.
-We’re one of the dominant players in the asset servicing space through our corporate trust group – we cover 70-80 percent of this market.
-For us in admin, we’re constantly mining data to allow us to service complex loan portfolios on a continuous and more efficient basis.
+We have lots of ongoing projects, but as it goes, you can only do so much at one time.
+A lot of what we have on the drawing board surrounds loans servicing.
+We’re one of the dominant players in the asset servicing space through our corporate trust group – we cover 70%-80% of this market.
+For us in administration, we’re constantly mining data to allow us to service complex loan portfolios continuously and efficiently.

 U.S. Bank Global Fund Services is a wholly owned subsidiary of U.S. Bank, N. A.